MattArnold/virtualnasfic2020/index.md

 Thank you all for coming.
 This was fun and felt like a family reunion for many of us.
 MUCH NEEDED during the extended quarantine conditions we are still operating under.

 Make sure you get your take-home items!
 If you have not yet picked up a copy of the **Souvenir Book**, [here it is](https://columbus2020nasfic.org/assets/pdfs/Columbus%20NASFIC%202020%20Souvenir%20Book.pdf "2020 NASFiC Souvenir Book").

+And don't forget your [2020 NASFiC convention T-Shirt](https://www.offworlddesigns.com/columbus-in-2020-nasfic-t-shirt/ "Get yer t-shirt here!")!
+Available for just $22 from OffWorld Designs.

 Some of our [Art Show](https://columbus2020nasfic.org/art-show-at-con.html "Go shop at the Art Show!") artists also contributed to a **Coloring Book** to help you through the rest of the pandemic.